ymd-h/diffqc/doc/design-pqc.md

 The expressivity is defined as a circuit's ability to generate pure states that are well representative of the Hilbert space.
 Let's say, if output quantum states are well distributed over all bloch spheres when moving parameters, the circuit has good expressivity.

-For example, arbitary unitary rotation gate has higher expressivity than RX rotation gate.
+For example, arbitary unitary rotation gate has better expressivity than RX rotation gate.

 The entangle capability is defined by Mayer-Wallach entanglement mesearment[^3].
+Emprically we know highly entangled circuits can capture good representation from data structure even though shallow depth.

-The authors also calculated these metrics of many proposed circuits and indicated good candidates;
+The authors also calculated (numerically simulated) these metrics for 19 circuits which have been proposed before and they indicated good candidates;

 |               | Josephson Sampler [^4] | Circuit Centric [^5]  |
 |---------------|:----------------------:|:---------------------:|